apache/accumulo-website/_docs-2-0/getting-started/table_configuration.md

 This behavior can be changed by overriding [table.majc.compaction.strategy] with a fully qualified class name.

-Custom compaction strategies can have additional properties that are specified following the prefix property:
+Custom compaction strategies can have additional properties that are specified with the

-    table.majc.compaction.strategy.opts.*
+{% plink table.majc.compaction.strategy.opts.* %} prefix.

 Accumulo provides a few classes that can be used as an alternative compaction strategy.
 These classes are located in the
 {% jlink -f org.apache.accumulo.tserver.compaction %} package. {% jlink org.apache.accumulo.tserver.compaction.EverythingCompactionStrategy %}